 To comply with applicable PRC laws, rules and regulations restricting foreign ownership of companies that operate Internet content provision and online advertising services, we operate our websites and mobile apps and provide such services in China through contractual arrangements with our consolidated controlled entities.
-The equity interests of the consolidated controlled entities are held directly or indirectly by Mr. Mo, our founder, executive chairman and chief executive officer, and Mr. Dai, a director (until February 2016 when he resigned) and former chief executive officer, but the effective control of the consolidated controlled entities has been transferred to us through a series of Structure Contracts.
+Under the current regulatory regime, Internet content distribution is permitted to operators with less than 50.0% foreign investment and advertising is permitted to all qualified operators.
+We may consider further optimizing our corporate structure in light of the evolving regulatory environment.
+The equity interests of the consolidated controlled entities are held directly or indirectly by Mr. Mo, our founder, executive chairman and chief executive officer, and Mr. Dai, a former director and former chief executive officer, but the effective control of the consolidated controlled entities has been transferred to us through a series of Structure Contracts.
 We have funded these consolidated controlled entities' paid-in capital by extending loans to Mr. Mo and Mr. Dai.
-Pursuant to the terms of the Structure Contracts, we are obligated to bear substantially all of the risk of losses from our consolidated controlled entities' activities and are entitled to receive substantially all of their profits, if any.
+Pursuant to the terms of the Structure Contracts, we are obligated to bear substantially all of their profits, if any.
 See "Item 7.B.
-Major Shareholders and Related Party Transactions-Related Party Transactions-Structure Contracts" and our consolidated financial statements included elsewhere in this annual report.
+Major Shareholders and Related Party Transactions-Structure Contracts" and our consolidated financial statements included elsewhere in this annual report.